Armagedon13/Arduino-Projects/libraries/IRremote/README.md

 This example also serves as an **example how to use IRremote and tone() together**.

 #### ReceiveDump
-Receives all protocols and dumps the received signal in different flavors including Pronto format.
+Receives all protocols and dumps the received signal in different flavors including **Pronto format**.<br/>
 Since the printing takes much time, repeat signals may be skipped or interpreted as UNKNOWN.

 #### SendDemo
 Sends all available protocols at least once.

+#### MultipleSendPins
+Demonstrates sending IR codes toggling between 2 **different send pins**.

 #### SendAndReceive
 Demonstrates **receiving while sending**.

 #### ReceiveAndSend
 Record and **play back last received IR signal** at button press.
-IR frames of known protocols are sent by the approriate protocol encoder. `UNKNOWN` protocol frames are stored as raw data and sent with `sendRaw()`.
+IR frames of known protocols are sent by the appropriate protocol encoder. `UNKNOWN` protocol frames are stored as raw data and sent with `sendRaw()`.

 #### ReceiveAndSendDistanceWidth
 Try to decode each IR frame with the *universal* **DistanceWidth decoder**, store the data and send it on button press with `sendPulseDistanceWidthFromArray()`.<br/>